nic0michael/K3S-HA-tutorial/readme.md

 ## How to use the shell scripts
-You need to chose which of the above scripts you want to use.
+You need to choose which of the above scripts you want to use.

 ### Edit this shell script with your server and user details.
 nano CreateDeploymentCommands4Ubuntu.sh